abridged/collabland-dev/docs/upstream-integrations/collab-actions/getting-started.md

 sidebar_position: 1
 ---

-**Collab Actions** is a set of tools for building and testing custom Actions for Discord interactions.
-With Collab Actions, the setup and configuration of the Collab.Land infrastructure, including Docker, AWS, authentications and securities, are handled for you by default.
+**Collab Actions** is a collection of tools designed to help create miniapps for the Collab.Land marketplace.
+By using Collab Actions, the setup and configuration of the Collab.Land infrastructure, which includes Docker, AWS, security measures, and authentication, is automatically managed for you.

 ### Collab.Land Action Templates